 Applicant should be sure to express limitations and concerns they have with the activities of daily living and work-related activities.
 It’s also recommended to bring a family member or caregiver to appointments to make sure that all limitations are covered.

-Why You Should Hire a Disability Lawyer
+Why You Should Hire a Disability Representative

 Applying for disability with neurocognitive decline can be stressful and difficult, but the professional and caring staff at London Disability is here to guide you through the whole process.
 Contact us today for your consultation!